 Your skin is your largest organ.
 It functions as a barrier, protecting your body from harmful elements.

-If you’re unsure of how to add face masks to your routine — or want to schedule a professional treatment — schedule a consultation with a reputable aesthetician.
+If you’re unsure of how to add facials to your routine — or want to schedule a professional treatment — schedule a consultation with a reputable aesthetician or dermatologist.